Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 }
 ```

-With the services and middleware configured, access information for the current tenant from the `TenantInfo` object.
-Here we are accessing it from the `GetMultiTenantContext` extension method, but there are [several ways] to obtain it.
+With the services and middleware configured, access information for the current tenant from the `TenantInfo` property on the `MultiTenantContext` object accessed from the `GetMultiTenantContext` extension method.
 If the current tenant could not be determined then `TenantInfo` will be null.

 ```cs
 using Finbuckle.MultiTenant;